abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 {% gist 3073736 example.rb %}

-You can see that it is very readable.
-All that code is really doing is specifying the definitions of a few tables of the `sports2000` database in Ruby/DataMapper form.
-Each Ruby class definition represents a table in the database; an instance of the class is a is a row in the table and each `property` is a column.
+You can see that the code is very readable.
+All it is really doing is specifying the definitions of a few tables of the `sports2000` database in Ruby/DataMapper form.
+Each Ruby class definition represents a table in the database; each `property` is a column and an instance of the class represents a row in the table.

 The `storage_names[:default] =` part is for overriding DataMapper's default behavior of trying to pluralize model names when it looks for them in the